Why can't I replace my car's factory radio?

 Why don't we recommend radio replacement in certain vehicles?

-Reasons can vary, but here are the top three:
+There are several possible reasons, but here are the top three:

 - Dash design